flowsynx/plugin-sqlite/src/README.md

 ## License

-© FlowSynx.
+Â© FlowSynx.
 All rights reserved.